 Exploration, development and production of petroleum and natural gas resources requires specialized skills and knowledge in the areas of petroleum engineering, geophysics, geology and title.
 Dundee Energy has personnel with the required specialized skills and knowledge to carry out its current operations.
-While the current labour market in the industry is highly competitive, Dundee Energy expects to be able to attract and retain appropriately qualified employees for fiscal 2015.
+While the current labour market in the industry is highly competitive in Ontario, Dundee Energy expects to be able to attract and retain appropriately qualified employees for fiscal 2016.

 Most of the Company's operations are carried out by employees of DELP.
 Employees of DELP carry out the Company's Ontario business.
-As of February 20, 2015, DELP had approximately 34 employees, plus various seasonal employees.
-A long term collective bargaining agreement in respect of the Company's unionized employees was renewed in the first quarter of 2014.
+As of January 9, 2016, DELP had approximately 33 employees, plus various seasonal employees.